 But pardon my digression.
 Why should marriage even be a legal issue?
 We all have the God-given right to love whom we want, so we should be allowed to marry whomever we want.
 The Government and general society itself need not be involved at all.
 Even gay celebrity couples, some who actually marry each other, commonly break up, just like their straight colleagues.
 So why do they bother to get married in the first place?
 I suppose it’s because they can now.
 But just because I am against marriage for myself, how dare I try to prevent somebody else from doing it?
 I do express my opinion to friends and try to talk them out of it, but ultimately it’s their decision and their life.
 If they go through with it anyway and the relationship later fails, I can have the satisfaction of saying, ‘I told you so.‘

-As life frequently imitates art, I am waiting for this TV show plot scenario to play out in real life.
+As life frequently imitates art, I am waiting for this TV show plot scenario to play out in real life, if it hasn’t already.
 I love writer David Kelley for his always controversial, thought-provoking issues dealt with on all his shows.
 During the last season of “Boston Legal,” the characters of lawyer associates Denny Crane and Alan Shore (portrayed by William Shatner and James Spader, respectively) decide to get married, to each other.
 The controversy of the situation, however, is that the two men are not gay, just best friends who love each other and want to protect each other’s interests, in the event of illness and death.
 The required hearing with a judge present some interesting arguments.
 For one, the issue of homophobia is addressed, by the fact that the term “same-sex union” automatically implies that the parties in question are homosexual, which some seem to have a problem with.
 But suppose they aren’t?
 If two straight men or two straight women want legally to be married, would people have the same objection to them as they do to gay couples?

 The judge wanted to know, if physical sex between them is not involved and they don’t plan on raising any children, why do they need to be married?
 And this is where the hypocrisy of traditional marriage is revealed.
 The lawyers point out that men and women get married all the time for any number of reasons, many of which having nothing to do with love, intercourse or child-rearing.
 There are married couples who never have sex and no children, don’t live together, don’t like each other, some don’t even know each other!
 But if they are male and female, then it’s okay and allowed.
 If there is no physical contact between them, then they are not doing anything immoral, which some of these protesters use as an argument for their objection.